MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-baseline/policy-statements.md

 **Technical risk:** Identity management systems with insufficiently secure user authentication methods, such as basic user/password combinations, can lead to compromised or hacked passwords, providing a major risk of unauthorized access to secure cloud systems.

-**Policy statement:** All accounts are required to log in to secured resources using a multi-factor authentication method.
+**Policy statement:** All accounts are required to sign in to secured resources using a multi-factor authentication method.

 **Potential design options:** For Azure Active Directory, implement [Azure Multi-Factor Authentication](/azure/active-directory/authentication/concept-mfa-howitworks) as part of your user authorization process.